EngYork/C-presentation/C programming.md

 ![](assets/strings.jpg)

 Or better, we treat strings differently from most programming languages.
 As humans, it's easy to think of a string as a collection of characters.
 For example, we would normally associate `"Pugs are cute"` with the idea of a string.
-And that would be true in programming languages like python where we can do stuff like:
+And that would be true in programming languages like Python where we can do stuff like:

 ```py
 # ./code/str.py